This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-The telecommunications market is structured around three vertically integrated operators including: Vodacom, a private enterprise majorly owned by South Africa’s Vodacom Group; Movitel, a joint venture between the Viettel Group of Vietnam and Mozambique’s ruling party Frelimo; and TMcel, a merger between Mozambique’s former telecommunication state-owned enterprise (TDM) and cellular network provider (Mcel).
-Although Vodacom is the dominant mobile phone operator in Mozambique with almost 50% market share, TMcel is the only entity that continues to offer integrated fixed line service.
+The telecommunications market is structured around three vertically integrated operators including: Vodacom, a private enterprise majorly owned by South Africa’s Vodacom Group; Movitel, a joint venture between the Viettel Group of Vietnam and Mozambique’s ruling party Frelimo; and Tmcel, a merger between Mozambique’s former telecommunication state owned enterprise (TDM) and cellular network provider (Mcel).
+Although Vodacom is the dominant mobile phone operator in Mozambique with almost 50% market share, Tmcel is the only entity that continues to offer integrated fixed line service.
 According to World Bank, Mozambique registered approximately 16 million mobile subscriptions in 2020 which corresponds to more than half of the population.

-Sub-Sectors
+Leading Sub-Sectors

 Broadband

-Mozambique aims to tackle this discrepancy by establishing digital villages, an infrastructure scheme which will improve connectivity and ICT access in rural areas.
-Mozambique is currently connected to two subsea cables, and Facebook has announced plans to land 2Africa cable system in the north of the country between 2023 and early 2024.
-Similarly, Starlink, the satellite internet service from SpaceX, received its first license to operate in Africa from Mozambique early 2022.
-Not only does the company plan to connect rural areas of the country, but announcement of its market entry immediately brought down data prices from incumbent companies.
+Mozambique aims to tackle this discrepancy by improving infrastructure and enhance connectivity and ICT access in rural areas.
+Although the country was previously served by two subsea cables, the Land2Africa consortium backed up by Meta, announced the landing of two major submarine cable system in the both Maputo-Southern Mozambique as well Nacala City, in Northern region of the country.
+Similarly, Starlink, the satellite internet service from SpaceX, launched operations.
+Not only does the company plan to connect rural areas of the country, but the announcement of its market entry immediately brought down data prices from incumbent companies.

 Cybersecurity

 Mozambique’s digital transformation also brings new threats to end-users, including the Mozambican Government and the private sector.
-Public entities face looming challenges and risks from the online storage of information of citizens who depend public services.
+Public entities face looming challenges and risks from the online storage of information of citizens who depend on public services.
 As a result, the Government of Mozambique has identified cybersecurity as a priority segment to the country’s digital transformation process.

 The National Cybersecurity Strategy aims to implement 25 projects by 2025 and established a multi-sectoral council with a mandate to coordinate a governance framework.
-The Government tends to include minimum cybersecurity requirements in public procurement contracts to meet minimum ICT requirements, but with the digital transition there is a demand for outsourced solutions, such as encryption for network access, intrusion prevention systems (IPS), advanced persistent threat (APT), email phishing security, and cybersecurity training.
+The government tends to include minimum cybersecurity requirements in public procurement contracts to meet minimum ICT requirements, but with the digital transition there is a demand for outsourced solutions, such as encryption for network access, intrusion prevention systems (IPS), advanced persistent threat (APT), email phishing security, and cybersecurity training.

 Cloud Computing